Chapter 1: The First Steps

 As they dusted Ron off, Harry glanced at Hermione.
 "So if the enchantment's still working, why didn't it affect me?"

 Hermione stared into the distance with a thoughtful look on her face.
-"He shouldn't... but what if he... and wearing a necklace... so maybe..."
+"He shouldn't... but what if... maybe..."
 She shook her head and turned to them.
 "Harry, try the stairs again."

 Harry looked at the current slide, then at Ron, before shrugging and placing his foot against the slope.
 After a moment, the klaxon fell silent and the slide morphed back into a step before them.
 Looking back to Hermione in confusion, Harry withdrew his foot.
 "So what does this mean?"

-Hermione chewed at her lip.
+Hermione chewed at her lip, looking torn.
 "Let's sit down," she said eventually, leading them over to the couches.
 When Harry and Ron were seated, looking confused and slightly impatient, she sighed.
 "Alright Harry, please just listen and let me finish.
-I just remembered something I read about once before coming to Hogwarts.
-I'd seen an article about someone who was born a man, but was living as a woman.
-I was curious, so I went to the library to learn more.
-The name for it is transgender.
-Transgender people typically experience a sense of their body being wrong, known as dysphoria.
+I just remembered something I learned about once before coming to Hogwarts.
+There was a newspaper article, about someone who was born a man, but was living as a woman.
+The story intrigued me, since I'd never heard of such a thing before, so I went to the library to learn more.
+I discovered that it was not simply a once of thing, there are lots of people like that.
+The actual term for it is transgender.
+People who are transgender typically experience a sense of their body being wrong, known as dysphoria.
 It is frequently described as feeling like 'being born in the wrong body', or feeling like parts of themselves are missing."

-Harry suddenly found it oddly hard to breathe.
-It was as if something in his mind had just clicked.
+Harry suddenly found it oddly hard to breathe, as something long buried in his mind had just clicked.
 Distantly, he heard his friends talking.
 "Wait, are you saying you think Harry's a tran-whatever-the-hell?"

 "But then why has Harry never said anything about those sorts of feelings, huh?"

-"Because I wasn't allowed to," said a loud voice.
-It took Harry a moment to realise it had been his own.
+"Because I wasn't allowed to," said a voice, sounding incredibly loud to Harry's ears.
+It took him a moment to realise it had been his own.

 Ron and Hermione turned to Harry, who stared resolutely down at his clenched fists.
-The words seemed to be pouring out of him now.
+He found the words pouring out of him, as if a dam had broken.
 "I never knew there was a word for it.
 I always thought I was just a freak.
-The Dursleys hated me talking about it, so I just stopped."
+The Dursleys hated me talking about it, or doing anything that seemed like it, so I just stopped."

 "Oh, Harry!"
 Hermione threw her arms around him, as Ron's face took on a mixture of horror and confusion.

 "So you're saying you think you're one of these transgenders?"
-Ron asked, before hurriedly adding, "Not that I think that makes you a freak or anything!"
+Ron asked incredulously, before hurriedly adding, "Not that I think that makes you a freak or anything!"

 Harry let out a sigh as Hermione released him and pulled back, though she took his hands into hers.
 "I don't know.
 It sounds kind of like what I've felt, but I don't know if that's actually what I am."